nebulasio/nat/README.md

   * vote (gonetbulas, campaign) data contract -- by April 29th
   * vote logic feature -- by April 30th
   * airdrop logic feature -- by April 30th
-  * migrate deposit contract to main nat.js -- by Arpil 30th
+  * migrate pledge contract to main nat.js -- by Arpil 30th
   * code review to qiyuan -- by May 4th
   * contract migration  -- by May 10th
-  * tempoarary deposit contract deployment -- May 4th
+  * tempoarary pledge contract deployment -- May 4th
   * full nat.js testing -- May 5 - 12th
-  * migrate tempoarary deposit into new nat.j.s -- May 13th
+  * migrate tempoarary pledge into new nat.j.s -- May 13th

-### Temporary NAS/NAT Deposit Contract
+### Temporary NAS/NAT Pledge Contract
 - Smart contract deployment
-   * define a cold wallet address (account) as the entity allow to migrate the data and NAS from temporary deposit contract
+   * define a cold wallet address (account) as the entity allow to migrate the data and NAS from temporary pledge contract
    * use normal account to deploy the smart conract

 - Migrate the data to new NAT.js (cold env) -- **Need UI design**
   * Only the pre-defined specific addresses(accounts) allow to do the migration
-  * New deposit will be closed after migration
+  * New pledge will be closed after migration
   * Migration all the data and the NAS into new NAT.js
   * Input
     - Old NAT.js address